Characterization of Locality in Spin States and Forced Moves for Optimizations: Numerical Experiment

 \section{Numerical Experiment}

-Ideally, our proposed algorithm will be easy to implement on hardware in the future and will have natural interpretations.
-The actual verification of hardware is a task left for future work.
+Our proposed algorithm ideally performs best on specialized hardware, and its implementation is simple.
+Furthermore, it has natural interpretations, as discussed in Sect.~III.D.
+If the algorithm is convincing that it works well, users can use it with confidence.
 Here, we report the results of our basic numerical experiments to demonstrate the performance of the proposed method.
-In the numerical experiments, we compare the results of the conventional replica exchange method and those of the proposed method with different control parameters.
+After verification with an artificially generated problem, we conducted numerical experiments using the 0/1 knapsack problem as a problem instance that can be applied to a variety of real-world problems.
+In the numerical experiments, we compare the results of the conventional replica exchange method and those of the proposed method.